1.3 National youth strategy

 Responsible authority for the implementation of the Youth Strategy

-In the Government, formed in 2022, youth affairs, the implementation of the Youth Strategy and the PFNG (and the coordination of intergovernmental elements) take place in the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium), in the Department of Youth Affairs (Ifjúságügyi Főosztály) that belongs to the Deputy State Secretariat for Youth Affairs (Fiatalokért Felelős Helyettes Államtitkárság) under the State Secretariat for Families (Családokért Felelős Államtitkárság).
-These units are primarily responsible for the implementation of the Strategy (and for the coordination of the intergovernmental elements).
+In the Government, formed in 2022, youth affairs, the implementation of the Youth Strategy and the PFNG (and the coordination of inter-governmental elements) take place in the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium), in the Department for Young People (Fiatalokért Felelős Főosztály) that belongs to the Deputy State Secretariat for Young People (Fiatalokért Felelős Helyettes Államtitkárság) under the State Secretariat for Families (Családokért Felelős Államtitkárság).
+These units are primarily responsible for the implementation of the strategy (and for the coordination of the inter-governmental elements).

-The monitoring processes of the Youth Strategy include large sample youth research projects conducted every four years on a representative sample of 8 000 15-29 year olds.
+The Youth Strategy includes an objective to carry out large sample youth research projects conducted every four years on a representative sample of 8 000 15-29 year olds.
 The findings of the survey are often referred to in youth policy planning.
 Besides these surveys, the action plans of the Youth Strategy also have indicators and monitoring processes.
-The latest research was conducted in 2020 (Magyar Fiatalok 2020).
-The Department of Youth Affairs follows the publication of the results of each cycle, and uses the findings for strategic planning.
+The latest research was conducted in 2020 and the forthcoming one is expected to be carried out in autumn 2024.
+The Department for Young People follows the publication of the results of each cycle, and uses the findings for strategic planning.

 Revisions/updates